Trump Signs A Record Number Of Executive Actions — But Nothing About Ethics

 "In terms of scope and content, the first few things he's done are pretty dramatic.
 In some of the previous administrations, we've seen a lot of symbolic things happen right away, responses to campaign promises, but in this case, clearly, he's going after some of the most controversial issues."

 But just because a president signs an order on something he pledged during the campaign, doesn't mean it will become a reality.
 President Obama, for example, never was able to close the prison at Guantanamo Bay, despite signing an order to do so his first week.
-And as for those ethics directives, presidents can and have granted waivers.
+And as for those ethics directives, presidents can grant and have granted waivers.